CleverCloud/doc.clever-cloud.com/runtimes/docker/docker.md

 Docker containers can encapsulate any payload, and will run consistently on and between virtually any server.
-The same container that a developer builds and tests on a laptop will run at scale, in production*, on VMs, bare-metal servers, public instances, or combinations of the above.
+The same container that a developer builds and tests on a laptop will run at scale, in production, on VMs, bare-metal servers, public instances, or combinations of the above.

 ### Create an application